 Other Ingredients:

-How to make Homemade Harissa Paste (Step-by-Step)
+How to make Harissa Sauce at home (Step-by-Step)

 Step 1: Cut dried red chilies in half, remove seeds and stems.
 Soak them in hot water for 15 minutes or until soft.
-Tip: Wear gloves.
-Skip soaking if using fresh chilies.

 Step 2: Rub a little oil on the bell pepper before roasting.
 It helps to char evenly.
 Roast a large bell pepper over an open flame until its skin is charred.
 Transfer it to a bowl and cover it with a plate.
 This steams the pepper, making it easier to peel off the burnt skin.
 Don't worry if a few small charred bits remain.